Smoked Szechuan Pork and Mushroom Onigiri

 Stir-fry the ground pork in a non-stick frying pan placed over low heat.
 When the meat changes color, add [A], the Chinese pickles from the [Soup], [B] and the maitake mushrooms, in order.

 Empty the rice into a bowl and combine with the seasoned ground pork.
 Divide into 60 g portions and form into cylindrical shapes.
 Heat a separate frying pan over medium heat and grill the rice balls until all sides are golden brown.

 Cut a piece of aluminum foil into a circle about 10 cm across.
 Thoroughly combine [C] and spread evenly over the foil.

 Place the foil in a Chinese wok and heat for 2 minutes at high heat.
-Once the sugar has melted and has started to smoke, reduce the heat to low.
+Once the sugar has melted and starts to smoke, reduce the heat to low.
 Place a rack over the foil and arrange the onigiri on top.
-Cover with a metal bowl and smoke for around 30 seconds.
+Cover with a metal bowl and smoke for about 30 seconds.

-Put the rack and onigiri in position as soon as the sugar starts to melt.
-A metal bowl serves as a handy cover.
-30 seconds is enough to create a delicious smoky taste.
-If the rack isn't large enough to hold all the onigiri, you may need to repeat the smoking process.
+Put the onigiri on the rack as soon as the sugar starts to melt.
+A metal bowl will serve as a handy cover.
+30 seconds is enough to create a delicious smoky flavor and aroma.
+Repeat the smoking process if the rack isn't large enough to hold all the onigiri.